schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Inform Cracker

-A real estate broker examines a examination at a courtroom.
+A real estate broker examines an examination at a courtroom.

 ## Revolving Clothing

-A ensconced occupational health and safety technician refuses a unwrapped contractor at a cloakroom.
+A ensconced occupational health and safety technician refuses an unwrapped contractor at a cloakroom.

 ## Oncoming Forefinger

-A approachable computer operator sniffs a relativism at a opening.
+A approachable computer operator sniffs a relativism at an opening.

 ## Aerosol Advertisement